Harold L. Ickes

 Harold LeClair Ickes (/ˈɪkəs/ IK-əs; March 15, 1874 – February 3, 1952) was an American administrator, politician and lawyer.
 He served as United States Secretary of the Interior for nearly 13 years from 1933 to 1946, the longest tenure of anyone to hold the office, and the second longest-serving Cabinet member in U.S. history after James Wilson.
 Ickes and Labor Secretary Frances Perkins were the only original members of the Roosevelt cabinet who remained in office for his entire presidency.

 Ickes was responsible for implementing much of President Franklin D. Roosevelt's "New Deal".
 He was in charge of the major relief program the Public Works Administration (PWA) and in charge of the federal government's environmental efforts.

 In his day, he was considered a prominent liberal spokesman, a skillful orator and a noted supporter of many African-American causes, although he at times yielded to political expediency where state-level segregation was concerned.
 Before his national-level political career, in which he did remove segregation in areas of his direct control, he had been the president of the Chicago NAACP.
+Ickes supported an American invasion of Francoist Spain before the Allied invasion of North Africa in Operation Torch.

 Robert C. Weaver, who in 1966 became the first African-American person to hold a cabinet position in the U.S., was in the "Black Kitchen Cabinet", Ickes' group of advisers on race relations.

 Ickes was the father of Harold M. Ickes, White House Deputy Chief of Staff for President Bill Clinton.

 Early years

 Of Scottish and German ancestry, Ickes was born in Hollidaysburg, Pennsylvania, the son of Matilda (McCune) and Jesse Boone Williams Ickes.
-He moved to Chicago at the age of 16 upon his mother's death and attended Englewood High School there.
+He and his entire family lived in nearby Altoona, Pennsylvania.
+At the age of 16 his mother died.
+Leaving behind his father and three other siblings in Altoona, Ickes and his younger sister moved in with an aunt in Chicago where he attended Englewood High School.
 He was the class president while at Englewood.
 After graduating, he worked his way through the University of Chicago, finishing with a B.A. in 1897.
 At Chicago, Ickes was a charter member re-establishing the Illinois Beta Chapter of Phi Delta Theta.

 He first worked as a newspaper reporter for The Chicago Record and later for the Chicago Tribune.
 He obtained a J.D. degree from the University of Chicago Law School in 1907 but rarely practiced.
 One notable case was the death of Lazarus Averbuch.
-Early on, he became active in reform politics.
+He became active in reform politics, especially on behalf of John Maynard Harlan in Republican politics.